Saudi billionaire Prince Alwaleed released as corruption probe winds down

 Saudi authorities have said they expect to raise some $100 billion for the government through such settlements - a huge windfall for the state, which has seen its finances squeezed by low oil prices.
 Some private analysts think that target will be hard to hit, given how many suspects have seen charges dropped.

-Allegations against Prince Alwaleed, who is in his early 60s, included money laundering, bribery and extorting officials, a Saudi official told Reuters in November.
+Allegations against Prince Alwaleed included money laundering, bribery and extorting officials, a Saudi official told Reuters in November.
 The prince’s net worth has been estimated by Forbes magazine at $17 billion.

-In his first interview since he was taken into custody, conducted hours before his release, Prince Alwaleed told Reuters that he had maintained his innocence of any corruption in talks with the authorities.

-He said he expected to keep full control of his global investment firm Kingdom Holding Co without being required to hand over assets to the government.

-Asked if the attorney general was convinced of Prince Alwaleed’s innocence, the senior Saudi official said:

-The prince described his confinement as a misunderstanding and said he supported reform efforts by the crown prince.

-The prince appeared greyer and thinner than in his last public appearance, a television interview in October, and had grown a beard while in detention.
+While declaring his innocence in the Reuters interview, the prince appeared greyer and thinner than in his last public appearance, a television interview in October, and had grown a beard while in detention.

 “I have nothing to hide at all.
 I‘m so comfortable, I‘m so relaxed.
 I shave here, like at home.
 My barber comes here.
-I‘m like at home, frankly speaking,” he said.
+I‘m like at home, frankly speaking,” he said, adding he had been able to communicate with family members while in detention.

-He granted the 30-minute interview, including a tour of his suite, partly to disprove rumours about mistreatment and that he had been moved from the hotel to a prison.
+He granted the 30-minute interview to Reuters, including a tour of his suite, partly to disprove rumours about mistreatment and that he had been moved from the hotel to a prison.

-The prince said he was able to communicate with family members and executives at his business during his detention.

 Prince Alwaleed showed off the comforts of his gold-accented private office, dining room and kitchen, which was fully stocked with his preferred vegetarian meals.